LaneOuyang/heat-tutorial/105.Update-Stack/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

-If you're not sure where to go next, try the next tutorial (Coming soon).
+If you're not sure where to go next, try [the next tutorial](/106.Template-Description).